-Kevin has been writing songs since he was eight years old.
-Since then music has been what he has built his life around, for better or for worse.
-“I’ve tried living without music as my focus, but it has only led me down some dark alleys…,” he says.
-“This album is the culmination of several years’ work and making it was a joy.
-Its release was postponed on a number of occasions, with other less joyful things getting in the way.
-For that reason, I value it even more and I’m delighted it’s finally going out into the world.”
+A Galway native, Kevin has been writing songs since he was eight years old, and is now at the stage of his career where he might be called a veteran.
+Music has been what he has built his life around, for better or for worse.
+“I’ve tried living without music as my focus, but it has only led me down some dark alleys,” he says.

 As a teenager, he remembers spending weekends locked away in the sitting-room with a 4-track recorder and a microphone.
 “The joy I get from putting the pieces of a song together and emerging with a finished product has never diminished”, he says.
 He formed his first band “Bliss” with some school friends.
 They wrote songs about school and sexually active bishops and learned valuable lessons about lying promoters, shifty managers and how one wasp can single-handedly ruin an entire live performance.

 In college he joined his brother in the alt-country band El Diablo.
 Based in Dublin, they released two albums on Catchy Go Go Records and toured in Ireland and the USA.
 Over the years he has also collaborated on projects with the National Prayer Breakfast (NPB), singer Alison O’Donnell of the legendary 60s folk band Mellow Candle, and Matthew Mark Anthony (Life After Modelling) and gigged in Spain, France, England, Norway, Ecuador and Peru, where he lived for a period.